-The application was referred to Roads and Maritime Services (RMS) for comment.
-RMS raised no objections to the application with regard to ingress and egress to the site, subject to conditions included within the recommendation, which remains adequate to support the intended vehicle movements by road.
-The application is considered acceptable with regard to Clause 101 of the SEPP Infrastructure 2007.
+The modified proposal was referred to Transport for NSW (TfNSW) (formerly Roads and Maritime Services (RMS)) for comment.
+TfNSW raised no objection to the modified proposal, subject to their conditions originally imposed in the consent remaining unaltered.

+Overall, the modified application is considered acceptable with regard to Clause 101 of the SEPP Infrastructure 2007.